MisterDA/GameOfLife/README.md

 ## Download

 Löve and Lua are not required when running on OSX nor Windows, but if you use a UNIX-like or the standard `.love` file, you must get them from their website or from your distribution's repository.
-Notice that you can use `publish.sh` to make your own releases, after having cloned the project.
-It requires wget, zip and unzip cli tools.
+Notice that you can use [love-release.com](https://github.org/MisterDA/love-release) to make your own releases, after having cloned the project.

 * Every OS and Linux: [GameOfLife.love](https://dl.dropboxusercontent.com/u/30919824/GameOfLife/GameOfLife.love)
 * Macintosh:          [GameOfLife-osx.zip](https://dl.dropboxusercontent.com/u/30919824/GameOfLife/GameOfLife-osx.zip)